Central Coast Weather

 Central Coast Forecast

-Sunday Partly cloudy.
-Slight (30%) chance of a shower.
-The chance of a thunderstorm in the morning.
-Light winds becoming SW 15 to 20 km/h during the morning then becoming light during the afternoon.
+Saturday Partly cloudy.
+Slight (30%) chance of a shower in the morning and afternoon.
+Winds SE 15 to 25 km/h turning E 20 to 30 km/h during the morning then becoming E/SE and light during the evening.

 Central Coast Weather Forecasts